Lockframe/Firefox-WinUI/README.md

 # Firefox WinUI Theme

-A custom CSS addon that transforms Firefox to look native to Windows 11's design, combining elements from multiple community themes.
+A custom CSS theme that transforms Firefox to seamlessly integrate with Windows 11's design language.

 ## Overview